 6. Pump between feedings

-Hand express or use electric pumps for 10 minutes or so after each feed.
+Hand express or use an electric breast pump for 10 minutes or so after each of baby’s feedings.
 This will signal the body to refill the breast more promptly and increase supply.
 And, if you’re exclusively pumping, try hand expressing after each pumping session next to baby.
 This can boost the amount of milk produced even more.

 7. Try foods that encourage milk production

 Proper nutrition is so important to a good milk supply as well as staying adequately hydrated (at least 2 liters of water per day).
 In addition, you should plan 3 healthy meals each day with snacks in between.
 Here are some foods that are believed to increase milk supply to include in your diet:

 - Lactation cookies